RafaelBarbosatec/flutter_robot/README.md

 ## Creating test using scenarios

+First of all, What is `scenarios` here?
+`Scenarios` is a group of mocks that help you to arrive in especific state of your controller to validate it.

+In this kind of test we don't do mock the controller, we mock the controller dependencies.

+The idea here is testing the controller and the view.

+So, let's keep going!

 The first step is create a `scenarios` file.
 Just create a class and extending of `RobotScenario`: